tomhuang12/awesome-k8s-resources/readme.md

 - [Kubectl Kubernetes CheatSheet](https://github.com/dennyzhang/cheatsheet-kubernetes-A4) - A cheatsheet containing many helpful kubectl commands
 - [Ready-to-use commands and tips for kubectl](https://medium.com/flant-com/kubectl-commands-and-tips-7b33de0c5476)
 - [Certified Kubernetes Security Specialist - CKSS](https://github.com/ijelliti/CKSS-Certified-Kubernetes-Security-Specialist) - This repository is a collection of resources to prepare for the Certified Kubernetes Security Specialist (CKSS) exam.
+- [Kubernetes in a visual way, with sketchnotes](https://dev.to/aurelievache/kubernetes-sketchnotes-pods-4ib0) - A serie of articles explaining visually in sketchnotes Kubernetes concepts, components and tools with useful examples.
+- [Tips about Certified Kubernetes Application Developers (CKAD) exam](https://dev.to/aurelievache/tips-about-certified-kubernetes-application-developers-ckad-exam-287g) - Tips & tricks about how to pass the CKAD examen

 ## Contribute